 If you're running late, you lose - spas often can't push your appointment back more than 10 minutes.
 Need an incentive to arrive on time?
-We have a serene relaxation lounge -- we even have a sauna and hydrotherapy tubs -- both act as a prelude to get you in the tranquil spa mindset before your service.
+We have a serene relaxation lounge which acts as a prelude to get you in the tranquil spa mindset before your service.

 Be conscious that short-notice cancellations will probably incur a charge, especially if you've left your credit card number at booking.
 Know the spa's cancellation policies when you book and give as much notice as possible if you change your appointment plans.

 Your cell phone or BlackBerry should be turned off--and kept off--while in the spa; using either is a huge no-no. Better yet, leave both at home and make Miss Manners proud.
 In a relaxation room, conversation is fine, as long as it's in a soft tone.

 It's up to you.
 Spas make every effort to accommodate guest wishes in this regard.
 Keep in mind that at peak hours, it may be harder to fulfill your request, and that for less-requested treatments, the spa may have only one therapist available.
 Remember to book in advance; if you are a fan of a particular therapist, chances are someone else is.